KedarDev/Mr.FullStack/README.md

    ```

-2. Edit the `application.yml` file, make sure that the project is running locally by changing the datasource URL
+2. Edit the `application.yml` file, and make sure that the project is running locally by changing the data source URL

    ```sh